Acute Kidney InjurySkip to the navigation

 How is it treated?

-Your doctor or a kidney specialist (nephrologist) will try to treat the problem that is causing your kidneys to fail.
+Your doctor or a kidney specialist (nephrologist) will try to treat the problem that is causing your kidney injury.
 Treatment can vary widely, depending on the cause.
 For example, your doctor may need to restore blood flow to the kidneys, stop any medicines that may be causing the problem, or remove or bypass a blockage in the urinary tract.

 At the same time, the doctor will try to: